nathangeffen/faststi/docs/_build/html/_sources/parameters.rst.txt

+.. _parameter-ref:

 #############################
 Configuration file parameters
 #############################

-.. _parameter-ref:

 To see the list of configuration file parameters, along with a description and the value for each, run: ::

-  faststi -p
+  ./src/faststi -p

 This prints out the parameters in a logical order.
-Here is an alphabetically arranged reference guide to the parameters:
+Here is an alphabetically arranged reference guide to the
+parameters:

 - after_events